How to Create an FX Risk Management Strategy

 FX Risk Management Strategy Checklist

-Quantify your FX Risk
+Step 1 - Quantify my FX Risk

-How to calculate VaR?
+How do you calculate VaR?

 Use the Excel function stdev(log returns) to calculate the standard deviation (= volatility).